 Places catering to the seniors would be the only exception I could really understand.

 General campgrounds and RV resorts have limited excuses that will justify even a second thought of an applicant with children, and family establishments have no excuse, at all.

-Families are choosing not to Work Camp, because location independent jobs offer more flexibility for their travels.
+Families are choosing not to Work Camp, because the RV Workforce TM also offers location independent jobs with more flexibility for their travels.

 When I search the web for fulltime families, I see very few who do not have some type of online business, web gig, or location independent career to fund their travels.
 The ability to work from home while you travel is amazing and makes for more freedom with your travels.